flengyel/Zettel/README.md

 ### Background

-The Zettelkasten method is documented in [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) and discussed in the [Zettelkasten.de forum](https://forum.zettelkasten.de).
+For background on Zettelkasten practices, see [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) and the [Zettelkasten.de forum](https://forum.zettelkasten.de).
 Also see Chris Aldrich’s [annotated list of one-pagers on the Zettelkasten method](https://hypothes.is/users/chrisaldrich?q=tag%3A%22zettelkasten+method+one+pager%22), which includes Niklas Luhmann’s “[Technique of the Card Index](https://niklas-luhmann-archiv.de/bestand/manuskripte/manuskript/MS_2906_0001)” (1968).
 If the terminology of literature notes and permanent notes seems vague or confusing, see [From Fleeting Notes to Project Notes](https://github.com/flengyel/Zettel/wiki/From-Fleeting-Notes-to-Project-Notes).

 ## Self-documenting note specification